osism/release/docs/check-drift-image.md

 Each source is read via
-`source.list_tree(repo, root, config)`, which recursively enumerates every file in a single call — a working-tree walk for a local checkout (these consumer repos are unpinned), one `git/trees?recursive=1` GitHub API call for remote.
-Only `.yml`, `.yaml`, and `.j2` files are then read: a `{{ <alias>_image }}` reference lives only in ansible YAML or a jinja template, so every other file is skipped without a read — which in remote mode avoids one HTTP request each.
+`source.list_tree(repo, root, config)`, which recursively enumerates every file in a single call — a working-tree walk for a local checkout (these consumer repos are unpinned) or for the extracted archive of a remote one, and one `git/trees?recursive=1` GitHub API call only under `--use-raw-get`.
+Only `.yml`, `.yaml`, and `.j2` files are then read: a `{{ <alias>_image }}`
+reference lives only in ansible YAML or a jinja template, so every other file is skipped without a read.
 The files that are read are decoded with `errors="ignore"` so a non-UTF-8 blob is skipped without error.

-**`--base-dir` vs remote**: with a local checkout enumeration and reads are cheap (a filesystem walk plus local file reads).
-A remote read fetches the tree index first and then issues one HTTP request per scanned `.yml`/`.yaml`/`.j2` file, which is significantly slower for a large collection.
-Pass `--base-dir` with the local checkout when iterating on this check.
+**Cost**: cheap in every default mode — a filesystem walk plus local file reads, whether the tree came from `--base-dir` or from a fetched archive (see [Archive backend](check-drift-kolla.md#archive-backend)).
+Only `--use-raw-get` makes this scan expensive, turning each of the ~500 scanned files into its own HTTP request.

 **A missing consumer root is a hard error**: an absent `ansible-collection-services/roles/` or `ansible-playbooks-manager/playbooks/`